Pollen

 A bit of history:

-Hippocrates and Pliny the Elder also called Fathers of Western Medicine, recognize the healing qualities of bee pollen and prescribe it to their patients.
+Hippocrates and Pliny the Elder also called Fathers of Western Medicine, recognized the healing qualities of bee pollen and prescribed it to their patients.

 info references: